gdt050579/AppCUI-rs/docs/chapter-3/stock-controls/progressbar.md

 # ProgressBar

-Represent a progress bar that can be used to show the progress of a task.
+Represents a progress bar that can be used to show the progress of a task.

 <img src="img/progressbar.png" width=300/>